Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: The resource theory of LOSR-entanglement

 Next, we appeal to the known result that two pure states $|\psi\rangle$ and $|\phi\rangle$ are LOCC-equivalent if and only if they are LU-equivalent \cite{bennett2000exact}.
 Since the set-theoretic inclusion relations are such that LO and LOSR are both between LU and LOCC in Eq.~\eqref{eq:inclusion_chain}, the result follows. \end{proof}

-It follows from Lemma~\ref{lem:equivalence} and the discussion above that {\em all} of the differences between the LOCC and LOSR preorders correspond to pairs of equivalence classes which are strictly ordered under LOCC but are incomparable under LOSR.
+It follows from Lemma~\ref{lem:equivalence} and the discussion above that {\em all} of the differences between the LOCC and LOSR preorders on pure states correspond to pairs of equivalence classes which are strictly ordered under LOCC but are incomparable under LOSR.

 The LOCC preorder over pure states has been completely characterized in the bipartite case~\cite{nielsen1999conditions}, and in the following we obtain the analogous result for the LOSR preorder.
 We also express some results concerning the $n$-partite case for $n>2$.